Nblh (NBLH) Achieves Self Reported Market Capitalization of $1,439.66

-Nblh (NBLH) traded flat against the US dollar during the 24 hour period ending at 16:00 PM E.T. on May 29th.
-One Nblh token can now be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Nblh has a total market cap of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last 24 hours.
-During the last seven days, Nblh has traded flat against the US dollar.
+Nblh (NBLH) traded flat against the US dollar during the 24-hour period ending at 18:00 PM Eastern on June 4th.
+Nblh has a total market capitalization of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last day.
+One Nblh token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+Over the last week, Nblh has traded flat against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.